Lucas6228/scratch-cpu/instructions.md

 CLR: clears the output list. can be used for gui i think. at this stage i havent added a input api.

-DLY: delays the running in milliseconds
+DLY: delays the running in increments of 10 milliseconds

 ISP: if space pressed. basically just JMP but only jumps if spacebar is being pressed at runtime